maratumba/boilerplate-angular-django-jwt-login/README.md

 # Boilerplate Angular - Django REST JWT login setup

 When you're starting a new app, user authentication setup usually takes the most effort.
-This boilerplate is to remove this from just creating an app with a user login setup.
+This boilerplate is made so we can just skip this step and focus on the app itself.

 This repo is based on the Django JWT login setup from Keith Dechant's [Angular API Calls with Django: Authentication with JWT](https://www.metaltoad.com/blog/angular-api-calls-django-authentication-jwt) and Angular authentication with HTTP interceptor from [Jason Watmore's Angular - JWT Authentication Example](https://jasonwatmore.com/post/2018/11/16/angular-7-jwt-authentication-example-tutorial#authentication-service-ts) articles.